 - Distribution of the products

-After you are done considering the points, you will realize that you need many people to run the business than that of the people you initially started with.
+After you are done considering the points, you will realize that you need more people to run the business than the people you initially started with.
 Listing the collaborators will help you keep track of who is sharing what responsibility.

 5. Climate

-When assessing the environment, the factors that are considered are the external factors.
-The economic well as political and regulatory environments are a part of the 5th C’s of marketing – climate.
+When assessing the environment, the factors that are considered are external factors.
+The economic well as political and regulatory environments are a part of the 5th C of marketing – climate.

-The trends followed by society, also called the social or the cultural trends, also come under ‘climate.’
+The trends followed by society, also called social or cultural trends, also come under ‘climate.’
 It is also important to analyze the technological environment.

 Consider these points while you are assessing the external factors or the climate for your company –